ceguez/Landscape-Architect-Library/README.md

 ## Features

+**Completed**

 * Users can add a plant's profile.
 * Users can edit a plant's profile.
 * Users can publish or unpublish a plant's profile.
 * Users can search for a plant's profile.
 * Users can delete a plant's profile.
 * Users can see the list of all the existing plants.

+**In Progress**

+* Implementing authentication/authorization using Spring Security and Jason Web Token.
+* Integrating AWS S3 to store images of plants.
+* Defining requirements to source data from a third party's database.
+* Dockerizing App.

 ## Tech stack